blanderm/hopologybrewing/README.md

 ### Prerequisites

 In order to run this project, you'll need to have some experience building applications in Java and node.js and using the unix command line.
-Experience with using AWS to develop applications is also important, as well as understanding serverless computing, no-sql databases and spring.
+Experience using AWS to develop applications is also important, as well as understanding serverless computing, no-sql databases and spring.

-What things you need to install the software and how to install them
+The things you need to install the software and how to install them:

 *  AWS Account - You can get one for free
 *  [AWS Command Line Interface](https://aws.amazon.com/cli/)